Countryside Access - Advice for Farmers and Landowners

 Making changes to the path network

 Public rights of way are legally protected and cannot be diverted without a legal process involving making a Public Path Order.
 Landowners may apply to Dartmoor National Park Authority for a permanent diversion of a right of way on their property.
-Further information about making changes to the path network, or to apply for temporary closure of a public right of way is available here
+For further information about making changes to the path network, or to apply for temporary closure of a public right of way please contact the Recreation and Access Team,telephone 01626 832093.

 Gaps, Gates and Stiles